 What is spindle lock?

-Most cordless drill drivers have a feature called spindle lock.
-When spindle lock is selected, the motor’s spindle is locked and so the chuck and screwdriver or drill bit cannot turn.
+Most cordless screwdrivers have a feature called spindle lock.
+When spindle lock is selected, the chuck is locked and cannot rotate.

-Most cordless drill drivers have automatic spindle lock, which means that the chuck and bit are automatically locked when the speed control trigger is released.
+Some cordless screwdrivers have automatic spindle lock, which means that the chuck is automatically locked as soon as the speed control trigger is released.

 When to use spindle lock